animeshpaul91/Microservices/Apache_Kafka/README.md

 ## Topic Replication:

-* Topics should have a replication factor > 1 (Usually 3).
+* Topics should have a replication factor > 1 (Usually 3, Maximum 4).
 This way, if a broker is down, another broker can serve data.
 * **A replication factor of n means that each partition in the topic is replicated n times**.
 * **Concept of leader of a partition: At any point in time, only ONE broker can be a leader of a partition**.
 * **Only that leader can receive and serve data for a partition**.
 Other brokers will synchronize the data.